 George Hearst grew up at a time when public education was not readily available for all.
 He learnt about mining through direct observation, reading books and actual practice at the mines.

-George had bought shares in mining companies in New Mexico, Utah, South Dakota and Nevada.
+George Hearst had bought shares in mining companies in New Mexico, Utah, South Dakota and Nevada.
 He later invested in a mine in Peru.
 At some point his was the largest mining company in America.

-Hearst also owned a publishing empire during his time which he used to advance his political ambitions and support the Democratic Party.
+George Hearst also owned a publishing empire during his time which he used to advance his political ambitions and support the Democratic Party.

-As a result of his entrepreneurial activities George employed over 5,000 people to work for him.
+As a result of his entrepreneurial activities George Hearst employed over 5,000 people to work for him.
 This enabled his family to live an extravagant lifestyle.

 George Hearst’s illiteracy was exposed by his entry into politics.
 In fact, the Los Angeles Times nicknamed him as “brainless George Hearst” and “illiterate money bags” among other names.